Inverse bubbles from broken supersymmetry

 {\it PTs in a SUSY breaking sector --} Supersymmetry is not a symmetry of the low-energy theory.
 Therefore, if it is realised at high energy scales, it must be broken by a dedicated SUSY-breaking sector.
 A broad class of perturbative SUSY-breaking mechanisms can be described within the framework of an effective field theory that encapsulates the dynamics of the so-called \emph{pseudomodulus}.
 This pseudomodulus corresponds to the scalar component $x$ of the chiral superfield, $X$, which is directly related to SUSY breaking \bea X = \frac{x}{\sqrt{2}}e^{2i a/f_a} + \sqrt{2} \theta \tilde G + \theta^2 F \,, \eea where we have used the standard superspace notation.
-A thorough characterisation of such PTs within different realisations of the SUSY breaking sector was provided in~\cite{Craig:2020jfv}.
 In our study, as a minimal benchmark model, we focus on the O’Raifeartaigh model~\cite{ORaifeartaigh:1975nky}.
 In addition to the \emph{pseudo-modulus}, the SUSY breaking sector contains four chiral superfields $\phi_1, \tilde \phi_1, \phi_2, \tilde \phi_2$.
-The superpotential takes the form \bea W = -F X + \lambda X \phi_1 \tilde \phi_2 + m(\phi_1 \tilde \phi_1 + \phi_2 \tilde \phi_2) \, . \eea The model in Eq.\eqref{eq:W} preserves an $R-$symmetry, which typically accompanies dynamical SUSY breaking~\cite{Nelson:1993nf,Intriligator:2007py} and under which $X$ has charge two\footnote{One might wonder if the model we are considering is an unrealistic toy model or if it such model could have a phenomenological interest.
-Indeed, let us emphasize that $R$ symmetry is restored in the zero-temperature phase which is unphysical.
-However, another sector might be responsible for the low-energy breaking of $R$ symmetry.
-Actually, such a situation is necessary in the split SUSY~\cite{Arkani-Hamed:2004zhs} and mini-split~\cite{Arvanitaki:2012ps} realisations.}, $R[X] = 2$.
+The superpotential takes the form \bea W = -F X + \lambda X \phi_1 \tilde \phi_2 + m(\phi_1 \tilde \phi_1 + \phi_2 \tilde \phi_2) \, . \eea The model preserves a global $U(1)$ $R-$symmetry, which typically accompanies dynamical SUSY breaking~\cite{Nelson:1993nf,Intriligator:2007py}, and under which $X$ has charge two, $R[X] = 2$.